 Obergefell v.
 Hodges—All States Are Now Equal

 On Oct.
 6, 2014, the U.S. Supreme Court let stand decisions in the 4th, 7th, and 10th Circuit Courts of Appeals that overturned state-level bans on same-sex marriage.
-Specifically, Indiana, Oklahoma, Utah, Virginia, Wisconsin, Kansas, North Carolina, South Carolina, West Virginia, and Wyoming became required to recognize same-sex marriages within their states.
+Specifically, Indiana, Oklahoma, Utah, Virginia, Wisconsin, Kansas and South Carolina became required to recognize same-sex marriages within their states.

 This doesn't mean there aren't still some rules you should keep in mind.